What is the best diet for autoimmune?

 Beyond anti-inflammatory ...

-Some clients require more therapeutic nutrition plans to help them reduce symptoms of pain, digestive flares, brain fog and co-conditions like insulin resistance.
-This is when I turn to Paleo and the Autoimmune Protocol (AIP).
-I’m lucky that I have professional training and personal experience with these protocols because most people need practical guidance to successfully follow these plans, ensuring they are combining their macros in the right way to maximize their results.
+I’m fortunate that I have professional training and personal experience with these protocols because most people need practical guidance to successfully follow these plans, ensuring they are combining their macros in the right way to maximize their results.

 You see, success is not a recipe.
 Learning how to use food as medicine depends on your ability to build an autoimmune plate and how you combine your foods, not merely avoiding foods or following a recipe that looks similar to what you're already eating.

-• We have higher protein needs for tissue repair and recovery, and healthy neurotransmitters (hormones and brain health)
+- You have higher protein needs for tissue repair and recovery, and healthy neurotransmitters (hormones and brain health)

-• Our immune, digestive and nervous systems also have some very specific ingredients they need to self regulate
+- Your immune, digestive and nervous systems also have some very specific ingredients they need to self regulate

 Having a professional or customized plan is incredibly helpful in targeting and correcting these imbalances ... it builds you up so you experience an immediate improvement in energy and focus, which in turn keeps you motivated to stick with nutritional changes beyond a 7-day challenge or 30 days.